About the College

 For the many students who come to Miami without choosing a major, the CAS is their initial "home," allowing them to take courses and explore majors across the CAS and beyond.
 CAS advisors help all new students choose courses that meet degree requirements and introduce potential majors.

 Mission Statement: The mission of the College of Arts and Science is to develop in our students the knowledge and skills for success in a dynamic, global society and to foster excellence in creativity and research. (adopted April 2012)

-We provide a liberal arts education that prepares students for professional programs, graduate school, or careers in business & industry, government, education, and service organizations.
+We provide a liberal arts education that prepares students with the intellectual framework, critical thinking, and transferable skills needed for success in professional programs, graduate school, and careers in business and industry, government, education, and service organizations.